Q: Candles: Can I have candles in my room?

 Q: Refrigerators: Are there refrigerators in the rooms?

 Refrigerators are not provided in the rooms.
 Many students choose to buy their own refrigerators.
-This must be done through the Student Center upon arrival to campus.
+Students should ask their Dorm Parents for information on securing a refrigerator.
 Often, this is an area where roommates might decide that one will purchase a refrigerator while the other purchases something else that could be used by both as only one refrigerator per room is permitted.

 Q: Reporting Maintenance Concerns: How can I report maintenance concerns?